geethaRam/machinelearning/README.md

   Number of words in input : T<sub>x</sub><sup>(i)</sup>
   Number of words in ouput : T<sub>y</sub><sup>(i)</sup>

+ Superscript  [l][l]  denotes an object associated with the  lthlth  layer.

+ Example:  a[4]a[4]  is the  4th4th  layer activation.
+W[5]W[5]  and  b[5]b[5]  are the  5th5th  layer parameters.
+ Superscript  (i)(i)  denotes an object associated with the  ithith  example.

+ Example:  x(i)x(i)  is the  ithith  training example input.
+ Superscript  ⟨t⟩⟨t⟩  denotes an object at the  tthtth  time-step.

+ Example:  x⟨t⟩x⟨t⟩  is the input x at the  tthtth  time-step.  x(i)⟨t⟩x(i)⟨t⟩  is the input at the  tthtth  timestep of         example  ii .
+ Lowerscript  ii  denotes the  ithith  entry of a vector.

+  Example:  a[l]iai[l]  denotes the  ithith  entry of the activations in layer  ll .

 ## Representing words in Vocabulary

 Define a vocabulary vector of 10,000(for eg) words.
 Commercial tools use 50,000 or 60,000 words in the vocabulary matrix.